 We here at Scottish Antiques, however, offer for sale coins long since withdrawn from circulation, worth nothing as legal tender but with a great deal of historic value, interest and in the case of gold coins intrinsic value .
 We stock British coinage ranging from ancient Celtic coins, and hammered coins, made long before the United Kingdom was formed.
 There are some 18th to 20th century examples of half sovereigns and gold sovereigns for investment purposes.
 The coins' designs have changed a great deal over the years and show the extraordinary development of both design and minting capabilities.

-Henry V one of the greatest of kings.
-His victory at the battle of Agincourt is well known, but although he was considered charming a gracious, he was also ruthless - in battle he ordered every man over the age of 12 to be killed - and much worse.
-His nef
+Henry V was one of the greatest of kings.
+His victory at the battle of Agincourt is well known, but although he was considered charming a gracious, he was also ruthless - in battle he ordered every man captured, over the age of 12, to be killed - and much

 Alexander was born in Roxburgh in 1241 and became king of Scotland in 1249.
 His greatest achievement was gaining the Isle of Man and the Western Isles for a monetary payment after years of argument and negotiation, and even attack, by Norway.
 Something hi